vladigleba/vladigleba.github.io/posts/basics/spirit.md

 In {% rf 'Matthew 7:21' false %} Jesus says only those who do the will of His Father will enter the kingdom of heaven, so any teaching of “salvation in sin“ is not from God because it rejects the need of Jesus (as does “salvation by works“).
 A genuine acceptance of Jesus as Lord and Savior, that is motivated by love and gratitute, always leads to a changed lifestyle that is in harmony with His will, which is salvation *from* sin by faith in Jesus’ power to forgive, save, and transform {% rf '2 Corinthians 5:17; John 14:15' %}.
 Who choose to obey Him because we *are* saved, not *to be* saved.

-## What is blasphemy against the Holy Spirit?
+## What is blasphemy against the Spirit?

 > Wherefore I say unto you, All manner of sin and blasphemy shall be forgiven unto men: but the *blasphemy against the Holy Ghost shall not be forgiven unto men*.
 And whosoever speaketh a word against the Son of man, it shall be forgiven him: but whosoever speaketh against the Holy Ghost, it shall not be forgiven him, neither in this world, neither in the world to come.
 {% ct 'Matthew 12:31-32' %}